jia-xinyu/jia-xinyu.github.io/_projects/11_project.md

     Comparative simulation of digital filters.
 </div>

-Novel disturbance observers, such as our Unknown System Dynamics Estimator (**USDE**), are also first validated on the pendulum and then deployed to a multi-joint [robotic manipulator](https://jia-xinyu.github.io/projects/12_project/).
+Novel disturbance observers, such as our Unknown System Dynamics Estimator (**USDE**), are also first validated on the pendulum and then deployed on a multi-joint [robotic manipulator](https://jia-xinyu.github.io/projects/12_project/).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">